ucsb-cs56/ucsb-cs56.github.io/_topics/git_git_github_troubleshooting.md

 # Help!
 I committed changes to my local master when they should have been on a feature branch

-Suppose you intended to create a feature branch called `gc-myFeature` and put three commits on it.
+Suppose you intended to create a feature branch called `cg-myFeature` and put three commits on it.

 But you forgot!
 You put those three commits on the `master` branch instead!
 And you do NOT want to push those directly to `master`&mdash;instead, you want to: